MySQL

 In this article, you will learn what an SQL trigger is, what types of triggers exist, why SQL triggers are useful, and how to use one in a complete example.

-SQL triggers are a powerful tool that every developer who deals with databases should know how to use.
+SQL triggers are a powerful tool that every DBA and developer who deals with databases should know how to use.
 An SQL trigger allows you to specify SQL actions that should be executed automatically when a specific event occurs in the database.
-For example, you can use a trigger to automatically update a record in one table whenever a record is inserted into another table.
+For example, you can set a trigger to automatically update a record in one table whenever a record is inserted into another table.

 What Is a Trigger in SQL?

-In SQL, a trigger is a database object containing SQL code that is automatically executed when a specific database event occurs.
+In SQL, a trigger is a database object containing SQL logic that is automatically executed when a specific database event occurs.
 In other words, a database trigger is "triggered" by a particular event.

 SQL triggers are generally associated with a particular table.
-This means that when the table is deleted, all its associated triggers are deleted accordingly.
+As a result, when the table is deleted, all its associated triggers are deleted accordingly.
 Given a table, an SQL trigger can be invoked before or after the following events:

 Let's learn more about what types of SQL triggers are available.